skytap/docker-machine-driver-skytap/README.md

 This repository holds support for the Skytap REST API using the Go programming language, as well as docker-machine driver support based on this API client.

+## Building

+Run the ./build.sh scripts to build for Linux, OS X (darwin) and Windows.
+The appropriate executable for the hardware should be copied to a file called docker-machine-driver-skytap somewhere in the user's PATH, so that the main docker-machine executable can locate it.

 ## API Tests

 You must provide configuration to run the tests.
 Copy the api/testdata/config.json.sample file to api/testdata/config.json,